girover/laravel-family-tree-builder/README.md

 ### Pointer

-Tree has a pointer inside it and his pointer indicates to a node.
+Tree has a pointer inside it and this pointer indicates to one node.
 Pointer can move through all nodes in the tree.
 Pointer is instance of ```Girover\Tree\Pointer```
 To get this pointer you can do the following:
 ```php
     use Girover\Tree\Models\Tree;